 There are even a few ways you can donate them:

 - Tea treatments

 Plus, you can source leftover coffee grounds from your local coffee shops.
 It’s essentially free organic matter that many discard after a single use.

 How To Use Coffee Grounds for Gardenia Plants

-It’s easy to apply used coffee grounds, either as composting or tea.
+It’s easy to gain the benefits of coffee grounds, either as composting or tea.